numbat-metrics/numbat-collector/README.md

 ## Contributing

 Sure!
 Write tests with [Lab](https://www.npmjs.org/package/lab) & [must](https://www.npmjs.org/package/must).
-Use BSD/Allman bracing or I will stare at you funny.
+Use BSD/Allman bracing or I will stare at you funny and not take your pull request.

 ## License